View

 By leveraging their expertise and often accepting sweat equity (through mechanisms like SAFE notes), venture building with a venture studio can reduce the effective hourly rate of your startup’s development.
 This means that with a given budget, startups can accomplish more extensive outcomes or achieve a higher quality minimum viable product (MVP) compared to traditional funding avenues.

-Essentially, startups can expand their resources further, unlocking the potential for greater innovation and market readiness without sacrificing equity or quality.
+Essentially, startups can expand their resources further, unlocking the potential for greater innovation, new business opportunities and market readiness without sacrificing equity or quality.

 Easier Access to Funding

 With their established networks, venture studios can make fundraising less daunting.
-They connect startups with investors, facilitating the financial backing necessary for continued growth after launch.
-Depending on the venture studio, they might also be able to position the new venture in a way that is more attractive to external investors; resulting in the ability to raise more capital, for less equity.
+They connect startups with outside investors, facilitating the financial backing necessary for continued growth after launch.
+Depending on the venture studio, they might also be able to position the new venture in a way that is more attractive to external investors; resulting in the ability to raise more from venture capitalists for less equity.

 Access to a Collaborative Ecosystem

 Partnering with a venture studio helps you enter an environment where collaboration is the norm.
 Entrepreneurs get to rub shoulders with experienced mentors, software experts, industry insiders, and fellow founders and portfolio company teams, creating a rich environment for knowledge exchange and support.
+Venture studios are often able to intro you to who you need to speak, like the ideal mobile app developer just when your team needs them.

 Shared Resources

 One of the practical perks of venture studios is their provision of shared resources.
-These can include but are not limited to office space, equipment, and essential services like marketing support.
+These can include but are not limited to office space, equipment, market research and essential services like marketing support or software development.
 This helps to not only cut down operational costs in a startup’s early stages, but also allows founders and co-founders to focus more on the strategic aspects of their business.

 Accelerated Market Entry